pydemo/pyshell/README.md

 lambdash using Python

-inspired by https://github.com/alestic/lambdash (only in Python)
+inspired by https://github.com/alestic/lambdash (only local and lambda are in Python)

 ##  ls -all /